Skip to main content

 Brigadeiro (Brigadeiro)

 Chocolate truffles made with condensed milk, cocoa powder, and butter, rolled in chocolate sprinkles.
-A beloved sweet treat served at parties and celebrations.
+They turn up at just about every party and celebration.

 Allergens: